ipspace/netlab/docs/dev/devices.md

 ## Device Images

-*netsim-tools* supports three virtualization providers: *Vagrant* with *libvirt* and *Virtualbox*, and *containerlab* running Docker container images.
+*netlab* supports three virtualization providers: *Vagrant* with *libvirt* and *Virtualbox*, and *containerlab* running Docker container images.

 If you can create a Vagrant box for the network device you want to use, or get a Docker container, it makes sense to proceed.
 Otherwise, yell at your vendor.

 In this step, you should have a repeatable *build my box* recipe.
 It's perfectly understandable that one might have to register at a vendor web site to download a container or a Vagrant box, or the images used to build a Vagrant box.
 Asking the potential users to "_contact the account team_" is not[^1].

-Please publish the recipe (it's OK to add it to *netsim-tools* documentation under *install* directory) before proceeding.
+Please publish the recipe (it's OK to add it to *netlab* documentation under *install* directory) before proceeding.
 We want to have repeatable installation instructions ;)

 [^1]: That was one of the reasons ArcOS was taken off the list of supported platforms.

 ## System Settings

-After building a Vagrant box or a container, you have to integrate it with *netsim-tools*.
+After building a Vagrant box or a container, you have to integrate it with *netlab*.
 You'll need

 * A template that will generate the part of *Vagrantfile* (or *containerlab* configuration file) describing your virtual machine.
 See `netsim/templates/provider/...` directories for details.
 * Device parameters within the **devices** section of `netsim/topology-defaults.yml`.